cbarcl01/HiC-project/README.md

 **Scaffolds**

 The scaffold files of interest are scaffolds_FINAL.agp in the test_results directory of this repo and scaffolds_FINAL.fasta which is in Dropbox (please see [Dropbox link](https://www.dropbox.com/sh/93w4crzlzo6aspn/AACHTpnfqdRkxqj5KecGicBza?dl=0) for the full test file).
+The final scaffold number was **4312**, a reduction from the original assembly of **5100**.
 Below are previews of the files, using the head function:

 **scaffolds_FINAL.fasta**